Thursday, 7 May 2026

 16:15–17:00 | Short-Term Programmes and International Engagement: Current status and the way forward

-Speaker: Renate Link – Professor of Business English and Intercultural Communication at Aschaffenburg University of Applied Sciences (Germany)
+Speaker: Renate Link – Head of the Institute for Intercultural Communication at Aschaffenburg University of Applied Sciences (Germany)

 Speaker: Ernst Schulten – Director of the International Office at Aschaffenburg University of Applied Sciences.
 (Germany).